-- · receivables:
+- · receivables;

-- intellectual and industrial property rights;
+- · intellectual and industrial property rights;

 - · raw materials;

-- · animals;
+- animals;

-- · any income and revenues;
+- any income and revenues;

 - any licences or permits for which registration is not required;

-- rental incomes:
+- rental incomes;

-- · tenancy rights;
+- tenancy rights;

-- · trade names or business names; and
+- trade names or business names; and

 - other movables to be determined by the lawmaker authority.

-Pursuant to the Movable Pledge Law, the Movable Pledge Registry was established as a new registry for the registration of the pledge agreement to establish a pledge over movables.
+Pursuant to the Movable Pledge Law, the Movable Pledge Registry was established for the registration of the pledge agreement to establish a pledge over movables.
 Movable Pledge Registry transactions are made via an online system and registered by the notary public.
 If the pledged movable is also monitored through another public registry (eg, the traffic registry for vehicles), the Movable Pledge Registry will notify the establishment of the pledge to the relevant registries.